(This is the first part of a two-part series on Artificial Intelligence.)

 The way I see it, artificial intelligence will relieve content marketers of automated tasks.
 This will allow them to focus on optimizing their strategies.
 Rob High, Chief Technology Officer of IBM Watson believes that “cognitive technology is here to extend and amplify human expertise, not replace it.”

 So what types of automated tasks will AI takeover?
-In my post next week, I’ll dig into some of the tasks AI can help content marketers with now as well as some of the qualities that AI cannot replicate or replace (yet).
+In my second post here, I dig into some of the tasks AI can help content marketers with now as well as some of the qualities that AI cannot replicate or replace (yet).